 Does OnDeck Require Specific Collateral to Secure its Loans?

 OnDeck makes loan approvals to small businesses based on business fundamentals like cash flow, credit history, and other metrics that demonstrate a healthy business; not based on the value of any particular business asset.
 In addition to the business credit profile, the owner’s personal credit score, time in business, and cash flow, OnDeck considers dozens of other factors when evaluating the creditworthiness of any particular business.
-Making it possible for a healthy business, even if they don’t have specific assets that could be used as collateral, to secure a business loan.
+This makes it possible for a healthy business to secure a business loan, even if they don’t have specific assets that could be used as collateral.

 If you have a healthy business, but you’re not sure about the value of a specific asset or whether or not you have adequate collateral, consider applying for a small business loan with OnDeck and you could get a decision for your business; sometimes as quickly as within an hour.

 Compare Loan Requirements:

 - Bank Loans: Many times underwritten by requiring specific collateral.
 A lien on assets + a personal guarantee